Long gone are the days of the yellow pages, postcards, or direct mail driving customers to your business.

 - Use Instagram to introduce your staff and show photos of your work.

-- Create Facebook ads to promote exclusive deals and offers or for branding
+- Create low-cost Facebook ad campaigns to promote exclusive deals and offers or for branding

 - Host a social media contest to attract new followers and increase sales